SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ### Neural architecture Search

-NAS has proven effective for learning networks architecctures.
+NAS has proven effective for learning networks architectures.
 A NAS instantiation has two components: a network design space and a search algorithm.
 Most work on NAS focuses on the search algorithm.
 However, in this work, author focus on characterizing the model design space.

 ### Complexity measures

 In this work, author focus on analyzing network design space while controlling for confounding factors like network complexity.
 Author adopt commonly-used network complexity measures, including number of model parameters or multiply-add operations.

-# Design Spces
+# Design Spaces

 ## Definitions